2019–20 Belarusian Cup

 2019–20 Belarusian Cup was the 29th season of the Belarusian annual cup competition.
 Contrary to the league season, it is conducted in a fall-spring rhythm.
-It started in 22 May 2019 and will conclude with the final match in May 2020.
+It started on 22 May 2019 and will conclude with the final match in May 2020.
 BATE Borisov won the Cup and qualified for the second qualifying round of the 2020–21 UEFA Europa League.

 Participating clubs

 The following teams took part in the competition: